-As a result, the traditional glass headlamps have been replaced with plastic lenses – cheaper and lighter.
-But the combination of heat, sun and general weather means that the lenses can become cloudy, this is part of the oxidization process.
+As a result, the traditional glass headlamps have been replaced with plastic lenses that are cheaper and lighter.
+But the combination of heat, sun, and general weather means that the lenses can become cloudy.
+This is part of the oxidization process.

 Regular cleaning of the headlight won’t make any difference whatsoever.
 You really need something with a very mild abrasive quality to actually buff out the fogged lens.

-Ideally, you need a professional headlight restoration kit, but it can be done on the cheap, with a caveat – toothpaste has been found to do a great job of removing the oxidization.
+Ideally, you need a professional headlight restoration kit, but it can be done on the cheap, with a caveat.
+Toothpaste has been found to do a great job of removing the oxidization.

 If you’re a little nervous about attacking your headlight lenses with an abrasive kit, you can read my full guide on how it’s done right here.

-Top 7 Best Headlight Restoration Kits to Buy 2018
+Top 7 Best Headlight Restoration Kits

 As you may expect from a giant like 3M, the elements of this kit are high-end, and they supply (nearly) everything to get the job done to a professional standard.

 The kit contains the 3M sanding discs in various grits.
 It comes with some polishing compound and a pad.
 With an easy three-step process, you will have great results.
 Simply attach the sanding disc to the mandrel (using their hook and loop system) and gently remove the fogging.
 You need to repeat the process with the subsequent finer grit pads.
 Then, swap to the polishing pad and compound.
 It really is that easy.

 3M says that you can restore both headlights in around an hour.
 However, for a first time user that’s being extra careful, you can probably double that.